Dornavineeth/UnlearningFactory/docs/components.md

 ```

 ### Add a dataset to configs
 Add a specific dataset that uses the `PretrainingDataset` class format.
-Dataset configurations are in [`configs/data/datasets`](../configs/data/datasets/).
+Dataset configurations go in [`configs/data/datasets`](../configs/data/datasets/).
 Each config contains a handler that points to the defined dataset class and the arguments used to create the dataset.

-Example: add a config file for the `MUSE_forget` dataset using the `PretrainingDataset` handler
+Example: add a config file for the `MUSE_forget` and `MUSE_forget_sust` datasets using the `PretrainingDataset` handler
 ```yaml
 MUSE_forget: # the name of a particular dataset instance
   handler: PretrainingDataset